MarcoLodini/windows365/Windows365/enterprise/gpu-cloud-pc.md

 - Central US
 - Norway East
-- West Europe (Windows 365 Enterprise GPU Standard only)
+- West Europe (Windows 365 Enterprise GPU Standard is available in this region)

 The West US 2 region is supported but is a restricted region.